andyw8/rails_rules/README.md

 At this early stage, the functionality is limited to creating `.cursor/rules` files for [Cursor](https://www.cursor.com).

-The rules files were originally created by [Kieran Klaassen](https://github.com/kieranklaassen) and are reproduced with permission.
+The rules files were originally created by [Kieran Klaassen](https://github.com/kieranklaassen) and contributed to [Jumpstart Pro Rails](jumpstartrails.com), and are reproduced with permission.

 ## Installation